QuDPy: A Python-Based Tool For Computing Ultrafast Non-linear Optical Responses: Downloading and installation

 QuDPy relies on only a few packages namely \verb|QuTip| for quantum dynamics, \verb|UFSS| for diagram generation, and supporting packages such as \verb|NumPy| and \verb|Matplotlib|.
 The QuDPy package can be installed with simple command \verb|pip install qudpy==1.x.x| where \verb|1.x.x| is the version number.
 The installation process installs any required packages automatically in case they are currently not installed.
 The online github repository for the package can be found here (\url{https://github.com/sa-shah/QuDPy}).

 QuDPy itself is composed of two subroutines i.e. \verb|Classes| and \verb|plot_functions|.
 The structure of program is shown in Figure \ref{fig:flow}.
-The details of methods and functions available in the package are provided in the Appendix.
+The details of methods and functions available in the package (along with their input and output parameters) are provided in the Appendix.